siriusdely/siriusdely.github.com/_posts/2017-09-09-messenger-bot-quickstart-in-golang.md

 tags:       [ golang, learning ]
 ---

 When I want to learn something new.
 It is much easier for me to make something out of it.
-Probably because my learning type is _kinestetic_, must involve physical muscle.
-In the case of learning coding, muscle involved is finger muscle while typing the code.
+Probably because my learning type is _kinesthetic_, must involve physical muscle.
+In the case of learning to code, muscle involved is finger muscle while typing the code.
 Coding is not typing, but still ... typing is involved ... for now.

 So I decided to learn Go programming language.
 Intrigued by its well-known good performance, and also its built-in `async`.
 And also, which is another big reason, being bored by _messy_ `javascript` on `nodejs`.

-So before I was able to code in Golang, of-course I need to learn it a bit first, which involved reading.
-There are my reading list for Golang:
+So before I was able to code in Golang, of course, I need to learn it a bit first, which involved reading.
+Here is my reading list for Golang:

 1. [Golang Documentation](https://golang.org/doc)
 2. [A Tour of Go](https://tour.golang.org)